Ride report Harley-Davidson Heritage Classic 114

 - Heritage Classic 114 (FLHCS)

-- Milwaukee-Eight 114 (107 will be eliminated in 2019)
+- Milwaukee-Eight 114 (107 discontinued in 2019)

-- 1868 cm3 69 kW (94 HP) / 155 Nm
+- 1868 cm3 69 kW (94 hp) / 155 Nm

 - Six-speed gearbox